-Monster Hunter World: Iceborne didn’t just introduce new monsters, it also game with a new gameplay mechanic in the form of the Clutch Claw.
+Monster Hunter World: Iceborne didn’t just introduce new monsters, it also came with a new gameplay mechanic in the form of the Clutch Claw.
 This device, given to all players, will allow Hunters to grapple onto a monster at any time and perform a series of maneuvers.
 It’s simple to use, but a bit more involved for those hoping to master it.

 How to use the Clutch Claw